lylhw13/vs_Hugo/content/post/book/pro_git_2.md

 # only ignore the TODO file in the current directory, not subdir/TODO
 /TODO

+# ignore file
+README.txt

-# ignore all files in the build/ directory
+# ignore folder build
 build/

 # ignore doc/notes.txt, but not doc/server/arch.txt